 Currently residing in Nashville, Tennessee and working out of the legendary House of Blues Studios, Ryan's recent projects include Angus and Julia Stone, Harry Connick, Jr., Clint Black, Whitey Morgan & the 78's, Third Eye Blind, and the Black Lillies.

-GRAMMY winner Dave Darlington produces critically acclaimed music for radio, film, and TV series such as HBO's Oz.
+Grammy winner Dave Darlington produces critically acclaimed music for radio, film, and TV.

 With a career spanning over thirty years, Grammy winner Dave Darlington can proudly attest to being a master of many varied musical styles.
 From Harlem, New York City, Dave's family traded the icy New York winters for the Florida sunshine before Dave hit his teen years.
 Thus, his early musical education was a heady melting pot of formal (piano, bass, and theory) training and the fusion of Miami's rock and funk prevalent in the clubs and radio stations that surrounded him.

 He later earned a bachelors degree in music from the University of Florida, and played stints with the Jacksonville Symphony and the Gold Coast (Tampa) Symphony Orchestra as a professional bassist.
 After hitting the road for three years with a Colorado-based jazz-funk fusion band, Dave settled in New York in the late '70s, determined to make it as a session musician.